Table of Contents

 Click on the photo to bookmark to your Pinterest boards.

-Thank you to Travel Alberta for sponsoring the trip.
+Thank you to Travel Alberta for making the trip possible.
 If you’re an intermediate paddler or better you’ll love the experience.